gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Clear-AIPAuthentication.md

 ```

 This command removes stored authentication for Azure Information Protection and deletes Rights Management templates for the current user.

+In the preview version of the client, this command is functionally the equivalent of selecting the **Reset Settings** from the Help and Feedback menu option, and deleting the templates.

 ## PARAMETERS